The Competition lasts for a long period of two weeks. Do you know how to advance toward the victory?

 The order of appearance is decided by drawing.
 Please check out the order on our website.

-Over five days, each contestant performs a free choice of pieces including more than one etude within 20 min (72 contestants performed in the 9th Competition).
+Over five days, each contestant performs a free choice of pieces including at least one etude within 20 min (88 contestants performed in the 10th Competition).

 Those contestants who cannot advance to the next stage may voluntarily showcase their performances in a mini concert at public schools or facilities in a more relaxed atmosphere.